Ob1ida/Resampling-mthods-Machine-learning/README.md

-## Data Splitting in Machine Learning
+## Resampling Methods in Machine Learning
 Why do we split the data?
 In order to train a model, we need two things: Training data and Testing data.
 Let's explore some methods to achieve this using Scikit-learn.

 <h3>Simple Splitting:</h3>